 Power Input Concerns:

-- Power supply reliability for OVP, ESD, current paths, etc.
+- Power supply reliability for over-voltage protection (OVP), ESD, current paths, etc.

 - Avoid inadvertent positive-line grounding events on the power source.

-- Backup power supplies should be carefully reviewed and configured to ensure there aren't grounding/cross voltage issues.
+- Backup power supplies should be carefully reviewed and configured to ensure there are not grounding/cross voltage issues.

 Sensor Input Concerns:

 - Safe Input Voltage Range: Make sure your input voltage ranges for everything from your power supply source to your test signals fall within your system's safe input voltage range.
 This can be found on your device's datasheet.